seanwevans/Bambusa/README.md

 - **GPU & SIMD programming:** predication, masks, warp-uniform execution.
 - **Cryptography:** constant-time, branchless coding.
 - **Real-time control:** predictable, deterministic timing.
-- **Biology:** like bamboo, Bambusa grows tall and straight — with no branches.

----

-## ✨ Why “Bambusa”?

-*Bambusa* is a genus of bamboo.
-Bamboo grows tall, strong, and branchless — a perfect metaphor for a language that avoids divergent branches and embraces clarity.

 ---